kieler/stpa/extension/README.md

 C1 "ControlCentre must provide the Manual setting control action during VC malfunctioning and vessel too close to No Go Area" [UCA1]

 LossScenarios
-Scenario1 for UCA1 "Abnormal vessel behavior occurs.
+Scenario1 <componentFailure> for UCA1 "Abnormal vessel behavior occurs.
 Vessel comes too close to a No Go Area and ControlCentre does not manual set the parameters of the engine, causing the entering of a No Go Area."
 [H1]
 Scenario2 "Virtual Captain sends the Set parameters command upon coming too close to a No Go Area, but decceleration is not applied due to actuator failure."
 [H1]

 SafetyRequirements